 Once the ropes were anchored, I clipped into my harness and practiced the rappelling technique on level ground by leaning back and letting the belay line slide through my hands several inches before snugging up against the tubular belay/rappel device, which uses friction to slow or halt the climber’s descent.
 When Lydia was sure I had the hang of the belay technique, she attached an additional safety line to my harness that she would control from the top of the cliff and would prevent me from falling if I happened to let go of the rope.

-Finally, it was time to for me to take the leap.
+It was time to for me to take the leap.
 Keeping a vise-like grip on the ropes, I backed up to the cliff edge, braced my feet squarely against the rock, and leaned out into space.
 I’ll confess to suffering from acrophobia, but all of the protection made me feel secure, as did Lydia herself, who very calmly walked me through all the steps.
 Very slowly, I started to descend the cliff face, feeding rope through the belay device inch by inch.
-By the time I reached the halfway mark, I was feeling confident enough to make little hops by pushing off from the cliff face and letting out line at about a foot at a time.
-In what seemed no time I was at the bottom, looking up at Lydia.
+By the time I reached the halfway mark, I was feeling confident enough to make little hops by pushing off from the cliff face and letting out line at about a foot per drop.
+In what seemed like no time I was standing on level ground, looking up at Lydia.

 I hiked back to the top of the cliff and repeated the descent, this time with even more confidence and speed.
 After my two runs, Paul and Lydia thought I was ready to tackle a bigger cliff, so we re-rigged the ropes just up the trail at a slightly higher elevation.
-This spot offered incredible views of Boston, as well as some of the other quarries that had been filled.
+This spot offered incredible views of Boston, as well as some of the other quarries.
 Paul, an experienced climber, clipped into the lines and made the first descent in short order.
-I followed, and this time I actually had fun, hopping my way down the cliff and pausing to pick some blueberries from a bush that was growing out of the rocks.
+I followed, and this time I actually had fun, hopping my way down the cliff and pausing to pick some blueberries from a bush that was growing among the rocks.

 Obviously, if you’ve never climbed or rappelled before, you should enlist the help of a professional instructor before attempting the sport.
 REI Experiences instructors are trained in climbing safety and rescue techniques, and must pass a rigorous test before receiving their guide certification.
 REI’s Local Experiences team offers climbing classes in the Quincy Quarries and other locations near the city, and REI Co-op members are eligible for discounted rates.